 African Sweet Potato and Peanut Stew is a hearty dish that makes a perfect meatless dinner.
 It may sound like an interesting flavor combo but it’s delicious.
 Really.
 So.
 Good.

 A few years ago I had this amazing sweet potato and peanut soup at an Ethiopian restaurant.
-It was strange, actually, because it was called Western African Peanut Soup on the menu, but Ethiopia is not in Western Africa.
+It was strange, actually, because it was called Western African Peanut Soup on the menu, but Ethiopia is not in West Africa.
 I was intrigued and ordered it anyways.
 I’ve been wanting to try to recreate it ever since then.

 Can You Make This Soup Vegan?